- •63% of vibe coders have no coding background - the barrier to building has permanently shifted. I had coding experience, but not React.

 Expensive, slow, and I'd be briefing someone else's decisions.
 Every design call would require a back-and-forth.
 Rejected - I wanted full ownership and speed.

-Vibe coding with Claude — custom React site
+Vibe coding with Claude Code - custom React site

 Full control.
 Day 1 as shipping day.
 Every decision mine.
 Cost: 6 nights and ~15 hours.
 No invoice.
 No waiting.